inpout-marcel/slack-bot-quotastic/README.md

    - Try refreshing Slack (Cmd/Ctrl + R)
    - Try in a different channel or DM

-## Updating Your Bot on Glitch
+## Updating Your Bot on Replit

 ### Method 1: Direct editing
-1. Make changes directly in the Glitch editor
+1. Make changes directly in Replit editor
-2. The bot auto-restarts with your changes
+2. Click "Run" to restart with changes

-### Method 2: Import from GitHub
+### Method 2: Git sync
-1. Push updates to your GitHub repo
+1. Connect your Repl to GitHub
-2. In Glitch: "Tools" > "Import and Export" > "Import from GitHub"
-3. Enter your repo URL

-### Method 3: Terminal
-1. "Tools" > "Terminal"
+2. Use version control tab to pull updates
-2. Run: `git pull origin main`
+3. Or in Shell: `git pull origin main`

+### Method 3: Re-import
+1. Create a new Repl from updated GitHub repo
+2. Copy your Secrets to the new Repl

-## Making Your Glitch Project
+## Managing Your Replit Project

 ### Keep it private
-- By default, others can see your code (but not `.env`)
-- To make fully private: Settings > "Make This Project Private" (requires Glitch subscription)
+- Free Repls are public by default
+- Secrets are always private
+- For private code: Upgrade to Hacker plan

 ### Share with team
-1. Click "Share" button
+1. Click "Invite" button
-2. Invite teammates via email
+2. Share via link or username
-3. They can edit but can't see `.env` values
+3. Collaborators can edit but not see Secrets

 ## Extensions